 Employers should be aware that stress is a major factor contributing to depression and burnout.
 Time pressure, overtime, constant availability, social conflicts - all of these can make a job hazardous to health.
 Often, the stresses have merely shifted from the physical to the psychological.
 Absenteeism due to mental illness has doubled in the last ten years.
 Even more knowledge on the part of companies about how to deal with problems and crises can be a great help.

-For example, in many countries there is an obligation to complete first-aid courses for mental health, equivalent to medical first-aid.
-This is because the earlier sufferers receive professional help, the better their chances of recovery.
+For example, in many countries there is an obligation to complete first aid courses for mental health, equivalent to that of a medical first aider.
+The earlier those affected receive professional help, the better their chances of recovery.
 More than 40% of the German population experience a mental disorder requiring treatment at least once in their lives.
-Nevertheless, there are many uncertainties and prejudices about this topic.
-MHFA courses provide knowledge to recognize mental health problems and crises in loved ones, and skills to competently support those affected.
+Despite this, there are many uncertainties and prejudices surrounding this topic.
+MHFA courses provide the knowledge to recognize mental health problems and crises in loved ones and the skills to competently support those affected.

-If you want to focus on and promote people, you cannot leave out their illnesses.
+If you want to focus on and support people, you cannot leave out their illnesses.
 Suffering and pain are human and exist just as much at work as in private life.

 Companies that take responsibility